Green-Chan/ISP-RAS-C-C-programming-course/hw04_processor/README.md

 The command pop could be followed by the name of some register.
 The command push must be followed by either the name of some register or a double-precision floating-point number.

+You can see an example of code in specific assembler language in test1.kasm file.
+This code reads coefficients of quadratic equation and calculates a square root of its discriminant.

 In this project assembler, disassembler and processor for this specific assembler language are realized.
 Assembler assembles a specific binary code from program in specific assembler language.
 Disassembler disassembles specific binary code back to specific assembler language.
 Processor processes program in specific binary code.